Chapter 18:

 "Just do it, dumbass!"
 Daichi yelled, pointing at her.

-Toriteba’s girls shuffled toward the stage, their nerves palpable, their song still unfinished.
+Toriteba’s girls shuffled toward the stage; their nerves were increasing as their song was still unfinished.

 Suede stepped back, their performance still ringing in the room.
 Death Homesick had set a high bar, and Hiroki’s past as the "Dark Lord" was no longer a secret.
 And the studio battle was nearing its climax.